Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Challenge 3: Reasoning

 \subsection{Subchallenge 3a: Structure Modeling}

-The subchallenge of structure modeling aims to define the hierarchical relationship over which composition occurs.
-The structure is often defined by the user through the selection of a data structure to represent the reasoning process.
-Different choices of data structures represent different parameterizations of atoms and relations.
-Commonly used data structures include trees~\cite{hong2019learning}, graphs~\cite{Yu2019HeterogeneousGL,zhu2015building} (each step is an edge between nodes), or neural modules~\cite{andreas2016neural}.
-We cover recent work in modeling latent \textit{hierarchical}, \textit{temporal}, and \textit{interactive} structure, as well as \textit{structure discovery} when the latent structure is unknown (Figure~\ref{fig:reason1}).
+Structure modeling aims to capture the hierarchical relationship over which composition occurs, usually via a data structure parameterizing atoms, relations, and the reasoning process.
+Commonly used data structures include trees~\cite{hong2019learning}, graphs~\cite{Yu2019HeterogeneousGL}, or neural modules~\cite{andreas2016neural}.
+We cover recent work in modeling latent \textit{hierarchical}, \textit{temporal}, and \textit{interactive} structure, as well as \textit{structure discovery} when the latent structure is unknown (Figure~\cref{fig:reason1}).

-\textbf{Hierarchical structure} defines a system of organization for concepts, such that more abstract concepts are defined higher in the hierarchy as a function of less abstract concepts.
-To capture this hierarchy possibly over multiple steps, typical hierarchical data structures such as trees and graphs have been proposed for multimodal reasoning.

-\textit{Tree and graphical structure}: Trees~\cite{hong2019learning} and graphs~\cite{Yu2019HeterogeneousGL,zadeh2018multimodal} are data structures that can capture flexible reasoning relationships.
-These structures typically define nodes as abstract representations one would like to perform reasoning over and edges as relationships.
-Trees and graphs support both single-step and multi-step reasoning.
-For example, when reasoning through a graph, how many nodes (e.g., individual object representations) and edges (e.g., object-object relationships) should be traversed in order to answer a question given an image?
-Graph-based reasoning approaches have been applied for human language modeling~\cite{yang2021mtag,zadeh2018multimodal}, visual commonsense reasoning~\cite{lin2019kagnet,Yu2019HeterogeneousGL,zhang2021explicit}, visual question answering~\cite{khademi2020multimodal,saqur2020multimodal}, machine translation~\cite{yin2020novel}, recommendation systems~\cite{tao2020mgat}, web image search~\cite{wang2012multimodal}, and social media analysis~\cite{schinas2015multimodal}.
-These approaches typically construct a graph based on predefined node and edge categories before using (heterogeneous variants of) graph neural networks to capture a representation of structure~\cite{gori2005new,Kipf:2016tc,shi2016survey,velivckovic2018graph}.

-\textit{Language structure}: A specific type of graphical structure that has been used to guide multimodal reasoning is that of language syntax trees.
-Syntax trees obtained from syntactic analysis of the input language modality can inform the structure of the computation graph.
-This structured computation graph is then used to guide multimodal modules that discover specific information in the other modality.
-In the case of visual images, tasks like visual question answering~\cite{andreas2016neural} and referring expression recognition~\cite{cirik2018using} have benefited from designing visual modules guided by syntactic reasoning structures~\cite{andreas2016neural,cirik2018using,mao2018neuro,vedantam2019probabilistic,yi2018neural}.

-\textit{Probabilistic graphical models} extend the previous categories of deterministic reasoning to probabilistic cases as well.
-Instead of a deterministic paradigm where a fixed model is used to reason based on multiple facts, probabilistic reasoning further considers compositions based on the likelihood of evidence and their relations.
-Probabilistic graphical models provide a unified paradigm for probabilistic reasoning across multiple problems while enabling efficient inference.
-These approaches have been applied extensively for multimodal reasoning in human-robot interaction~\cite{campbell2019probabilistic}, sensor fusion~\cite{singhal1997dynamic}, video relationship reasoning~\cite{tsai2019video} and spoken dialog systems~\cite{lu2017leveraging}.